Pat McNees on writing and editing as a career

 Posted here is the wonderful advice the late Sarah Wernick had on her website, especially the So, you want to write a book section (preserved here, by permission).
 Sarah died in 2007, and her husband Willie Lockeretz agreed that it made sense to move those useful pieces here, rather than keep her website going posthumously.
 Sarah's one of the many good friends I made joining a writer's organization.
 I urge you: Make friends with other writers and editors.
 Growing up, I was always accused of being nosy. ("Why do you want to know that?")
 Now many of my friends are nosy, too, and some are as bad at nitpicking on grammar and style as I am.

 Take classes.
 Acquire skills.
 (Malcolm Gladwell is right about practice being a key factor separating those who succeed from those who don't.)
 Find out what you don't know and learn it.
 Read as many good books as you can, before books become obsolete (may it never happen).
 Mingle with your fellow wordsmiths.
-And realize: this is a great profession for someone with wide-ranging curiosity, but it is a very tough time economically both in book publishing and journalism, so consider your options; maybe keep your day job, till you find out what you can do that people will be willing to pay you for!
+Overcome shyness and connect with as many people as you can, because connections keep you in touch with the world and can lead to work, to information, to sources, and to friends (some of my closest long-term friends I met through work and writers organizations).
+And realize: this is a great profession for someone with wide-ranging curiosity, but it is a tough time economically both in book publishing and journalism, so consider your options; maybe keep your day job, till you find out what you can do that people will be willing to pay you for!

 Here are some of my books:

 • Dying: A Book of Comfort (an anthology that I've been told by dozens of readers has provided comfort to people who are dying, who are helping someone who is dying, or who are grieving a loss).
-Order directly from me and you can get the lovely, small hardcover gift edition ($17.95 includes media mail shipping in U.S.A).
+Order directly from me to get the lovely, small hardcover gift edition .
 You can also order the print-on-demand paperback through Amazon (I am the vendor pmcnees5, and can send hardcover or paperback), which is, frankly, not as nice, although the content is the same.

 • Changing Times, Changing Minds: 100 Years of Psychiatry at the University of Maryland School of Medicine (a history of 20th century psychiatry wrapped around the story of a particularly interesting department of psychiatry in Maryland)